jrej-dev/login_card_component/README.md

     - React-Fontawesome

 The structure of the app uses CSS grid.
-You'll find colors and mixins in the src/scss folder.

-I have set up SASS support with npm install node-sass --save for create-react-app.
+I have set up SASS support with node-sass for create-react-app.
 You don't need to change any other configuration.
-I have install the SASS Live compiler for the project as well.
+You'll find colors and mixins in the src/containers/scss folder.

+The actions from the card component use a simple login logic with usernames and localstorage.

+You can preview the deployed app by using the following link http://jrejoire.github.io/login_card_component

+Below the main commands from Creat React App:

 ## Available Scripts